 BRISKET · DONENESS GUIDE

-The single most common brisket question is a temperature question, and the honest answer is that temperature is a starting point, not a verdict.
+The single most common brisket question is a temperature question, and temperature is a starting point, not a verdict.
 Here is the number to aim for, why two identical briskets finish at different temps, and how to read the cut instead of the clock.

 The short answer, and why it needs an asterisk